lihini223/C-Programming/Basic_Programs.md

 ### Rules for using switch statement

 1. The expression (after switch keyword) must yield an integer value i.e the expression should be an integer or a variable or an expression that evaluates to an integer.
+2. The case label values must be unique.

 ## Conditional operator statement